gbif/ipt/howToCloud.md

 # How to setup an IPT using Amazon EC2 cloud service

-I recently installed the IPT in a cloud deployment using Amazon EC2 Web Services.
-EC2 allowed me to obtain and boot a new server instance running Tomcat in minutes, on which I could install the IPT normally.
+It is possible to install the IPT in a cloud deployment using Amazon EC2 Web Services.
+EC2 allows you to obtain and boot a new server instance running Tomcat in minutes, on which you can install the IPT normally.

 ## How much does it cost?